WBLC Course Offerings

 Spring Semester Courses

-The course’s overall objective is to provide attorneys with insights that will enhance their ability to make value-added contributions when they participate in business decisions and transactions in today’s markets.
+The course’s overall objective is to provide attorneys with insights that will enhance their ability to make value-added contributions when they participate in business decisions and transactions in today’s global markets.
+Emphasis throughout is placed on developing an intuitive understanding of the topics covered.

 Mergers and Acquisitions